 As am I, quite frankly, because while Unity – as an engine – is already quite impressive and flexible, there’s always room for improvement.
 Always.
 Nothing is ever perfect… Right.
 Anyway, what I mean is that even though Unity Test Tools is but a tiny cog in the big wheel, it’s still a cog that has been shared with… everyone.

 Seems they’re only just getting started too, as next up is the much-anticipated new UI!
 In spite of not being a developer, or even remotely adept at programming/design, even I can tell that’s a pretty big deal.
-I mean, test tools is one thing, but the UI?
+I mean, test tools are one thing, but the UI?
 Now that’s the good stuff, with room for crazy creativity, and hopefully a few additional features/bug fixes/ideas from the community.
 We’ll see what happens in due time, though.